NHS Digital use of patient data for Planning or Research.

 Type 1 Opt Out – This means your individual medical data will not leave the practice.
 It will not be shared with NHS Digital or any other organisation except where it is for your individual direct care.

-How to apply this – the patient has to inform the practice by way of a form or verbally that they wish to apply a Type 1 Opt Out.
+How to apply this – the patient has to inform the practice by using our secure online form or verbally that they wish to apply a Type 1 Opt Out.

 National Data Opt Out – This means that a Patient’s data will be shared with NHS Digital but will not be used for Planning or Research.